 Contact teams was (and usually is) where the gold always lies.
 These are the people that speak to the customer every day.
 I started by asking what the common contact calls were.
 Initially, there were a lot of enquiries.
 However, we were able to give group them into themes.
 This was vital in distilling down all the noise into a shortlist of rough user goals.
 It also showed me where the website was letting users down.
 Why were they calling up for support and not using the website?

-We created a survey to further probe and understand user needs and motivations drawn from the workshops.
-Helping us validate our initial assumptions.
+I created a survey with the team to further probe and understand user needs and motivations drawn from the workshops.
+Helping us validate our initial assumption.

 Creating a mental model for new co-ops